 Such as reporting all monthly income, making payments as directed, attending credit and financial counselling sessions, and income tax information.
 If you fail to complete any of these duties, your debts will not be discharged.
 Actually, these can be considered benefits because they will help you develop and maintain good financial habits.

-Bankruptcy is nothing to take lightly, but a good trustee and counsellor will help you make the right decision under your particular circumstances.
+Bankruptcy is nothing to take lightly, but a good trustee in bankruptcy in Waterloo will help you make the right decision under your particular circumstances.
 They can also talk about other options like a consumer proposal or some money management techniques.

 Dana MacRae Licensed Insolvency Trustee has been helping people manage their debt since 2000.
 With 10 offices across Southwestern Ontario, it’s easy to schedule an appointment.
 Just go to www.danatrustee.ca and book your appointment online.
 We offer video conferencing, or book a home consultation and have the trustee come to you (when allowed by COVID-19 protocols).
 Contact us today at 1.800.665.9965 or [email protected] to learn more about our services and find the financial solution that’s right for you.